What to Expect Onboard a Long-Distance Amtrak Train

 The Dining Car

-Although you can bring your own food and non-alcoholic beverages onboard the train to consume at your seat, if you want to purchase food, Amtrak offers a selection of snacks (chips, fruit, yogurt, candy, pizza, and alcoholic beverages) and meals in both the Lounge Car and the Dining Car.
-Note: You’re not permitted to bring your own food or beverages into either car and free water is available from a spigot with paper cups.
+Although you can bring your own food and non-alcoholic beverages on board the train to consume at your seat, if you want to purchase food, Amtrak offers a selection of snacks (chips, fruit, yoghurt, candy, pizza, and alcoholic beverages) and meals in both the Lounge Car and the Dining Car.

 Travelling on a long-distance train journey is something everyone should experience at least once in their lifetime.
 There really isn't any better way to discover and experience North America.